quoclong20222428/todo-list-backend/README.md

 ![Tailwind CSS](https://img.shields.io/badge/Tailwind_CSS-38B2AC?logo=tailwind-css&logoColor=white&style=flat-square)

 ### Overview
 This project is a To-Do List web application designed to streamline task management.
-It features a modern frontend built with **React Vite** and **TypeScript**, paired with a **Node.js Express** backend.
-The app integrates **Clerk** for secure authentication, enabling users to sign up, log in, log out, and manage their profiles effortlessly.
+It features a modern frontend built with **React Vite** and **TypeScript**, paired with a **Node.js Express** backend written in **JavaScript**.
+The backend handles RESTful APIs, CRUD operations, and database management with **MongoDB**.

+For authentication, the app integrates **Clerk**, allowing secure signup, login, logout, and user profile management.
+On the frontend, **Tailwind CSS** provides a clean and responsive UI design.

 ![Main Screen Preview](./src/img/img1.png)